Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 Targeted Marketing Campaigns in the South: Leverage the high demand in the South by developing targeted marketing campaigns.
 Highlight shoe promotions and pair them with related accessories like socks or insoles to enhance the overall value proposition.

 Cross-Selling Opportunities: Promote cross-selling strategies by bundling shoes with complementary products like jackets, hats, and gloves.
-This could incentivize customers to explore a wider range of offerings while increasing the average order value.
+This will incentivize customers to explore a wider range of offerings while increasing the average order value.

 Regional Promotions: Consider implementing region-specific promotions to boost sales in the East, North, and West, where demand may not be as strong.
 Tailoring marketing efforts to the unique preferences and buying behaviours of customers in these regions can drive engagement.